Lumorti/sir-mix-a-lot/README.md

-### History
+### Background

-A few years ago I made a [machine to mix cocktails](https://github.com/Lumorti/drink-182), but after testing it at a party it didn't work as well as I expected, due to various issues with leakage and the touch screen not working.
+A few years ago I made a [machine to mix cocktails](https://github.com/Lumorti/drink-182), but after testing it at a party it didn't work as well as I expected, due to various issues with leakage and the touch screen not working well.
 So here I present the revised version: Sir Mix-a-Lot (no relation).
 This time it uses just an Arduino for simplicity, only uses four liquids for cost reasons, uses dials to choose the ratios rather than a touchscreen, and the pumps are peristalic meaning they don't need to be gravity fed.
-All of this housed inside a nice 3D-printed box (to save having to saw all that wood like last time).
+All of this housed inside a simple cardboard box (to avoid having to saw wood like last time).

 ### Usage

-- use the dials to choose the amounts of each of the four liquids
+- use the dials to choose the amounts of each of the four liquids (between 0 and 180 ml)
-- then use the button to pour it (there's also a stop button just in case)
+- use the go button to pour it
+- use the stop button if you want only a partial pour

 ### Photo